|MP 7.01.121||Saturation Biopsy for Diagnosis and Staging of Prostate Cancer|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Saturation biopsy, taking 20 or more core tissue samples at one time, is considered investigational in the diagnosis, staging, and management of prostate cancer.
+Saturation biopsy is considered investigational in the diagnosis, staging, and management of prostate cancer.

 55706: Biopsies, prostate, needle, transperineal, stereotactic template guided saturation sampling, including imaging guidance.

 This procedure may be reported with code 55700 (biopsy, prostate; needle or punch, single or multiple, any approach) when it is performed without stereotactic template guidance.
 This method may involve ultrasound guidance, which is reported with code 76942 (ultrasonic guidance for needle placement (e.g., biopsy, aspiration, injection, localization device), imaging supervision, and interpretation).

 Medicare developed specific HCPCS “G” codes for the pathology services associated with this service: